miranquil/auto-starlight/README.md

 The auto-play is based on keyboard record of my best(perhaps) play, I have tried my best to make sure this record could fit different timing conditions.

-Although, you can provide me a **better** record!
+Still, you can provide me a **better** record!
 Please use `listener` in release and publish it in issues.
 I'll update in time.

 You just need to launch `listener.exe` **(by admin privilege too)**, switch back to game and play the musical.
 Once finished, press `ESC` to let listener export a log.